UN Climate Conference Resources

 Held annually, the UN Climate Conference is a meeting that brings together world leaders to discuss, and make commitments about climate change.
-This meeting is called the Conference of the Parties (COP), and this year the twenty-sixth Conference of the Parties is being held in the UK, in Glasgow: COP26.
-The UN Climate Conference have put together a range of resources to help school-age children learn about, and take part in, this historic event.
-COP26 is a significant turning-point, as the outcomes of this year’s climate conference will determine the future of life on earth.
+This meeting is called the Conference of the Parties (COP).
+The UN Climate Conference have put together a range of resources to help school-age children learn about, and take part in, these historic events.

 CUP26: The biggest climate action game ever!

 CUP26 is a virtual tournament that uses the fun of football to encourage children and families to take direct action on climate.
-The tournament kicked off on the 13th of September, and will run until COP26, although the lesson plans and other resources can be re-used throughout the academic year.
+The tournament ran in the lead up to COP26, although the lesson plans and other resources can be re-used throughout the academic year.

 Schools can register and then download a pack of curriculum resources including 90 lesson plans covering a range of subjects across KS1, KS2 and KS3, promotional materials and opportunities to connect home-based activities with in-school learning.

 Green School Assembly

 You could organise a special school assembly to explore green issues, or inspire children to think about climate solutions.
 Green assemblies can be held in-person or online, with children using break-out rooms to brainstorm climate friendly behaviours.